dgoodwin/kubectl-ansible/README.md

 kubectl-ansible

-This role contains the kubectl_apply Ansible module to wrap the CLI `kubectl apply` functionality for easy use within Ansible.
+This role contains Ansible modules that wrap kubectl/oc client CLI functionality for ease of use within Ansible playbooks and roles.

 Install with:

 `ansible-galaxy install git+git@github.com:dgoodwin/kubectl-ansible.git,master`

+## Modules

+### kubectl_apply

+Exposes `kubectl apply` functionality to ansible.
+Will attempt to accurately report changes, and supports custom resources and apiextensions.

 The recommended approach for declarative management of Kubernetes config is `kubectl apply`, which contains sophisticated logic for performing a three way